NVIDIA/NVFlare/examples/getting_started/tf/README.md

 bash ./run_jobs.sh
 ```
 The CIFAR10 dataset will be downloaded when running any experiment for
+the first time. `Tensorboard` summary logs will be generated during
+any experiment, and you can use `Tensorboard` to visualize the
-the first time.
-Data split files, summary logs and results will be saved in a workspace
+training and validation process as the experiment runs.
+Data split
+files, summary logs and results will be saved in a workspace
 directory, which defaults to `/tmp` and can be configured by setting
 `--workspace` argument of the `tf_fl_script_runner_cifar10.py`
 script.